Jeremy26/tv-script-generation/README.md

 Works well with tensorflow 1.3; avoid 1.4 as there are difficulties with LSTM cells.

-Here is the generated text :
+Here is the generated text for the Simpson Dataset :

 **moe_szyslak:**(cheering up) yeah. yeah, you know, that actually makes me feel bad as they wanted to even beloved!
 **carl_carlson:**(hurt chuckle) well, thank all your money for my best friend.